 Checking your trademark isn’t already taken

-It’s inevitable that new business owners will be concerned about someone pinching their idea – but the possibility that you might unknowingly be the copycat is far more pressing.
+It’s inevitable that new business owners will be concerned about someone pinching their idea – but the possibility that might unknowingly be the copycat is far more pressing.
 Before rushing into anything, check the name you’ve come up with isn’t already trademarked by using the Intellectual Property Office (IPO)’s trademark search.

 How much does trademarking a company cost?